 A Wine That

 is one of the most elegant red wines we've ever tried.
 It is so pretty that it reminds you of one of those designer perfume adverts - the ones where impossibly beautiful people are dressed in impossibly beautiful silk.
 This wine is at their level.
-Where Gamay is usually more on the fruity side, this is focused on flowers: lilac, penies, violets and even the faintest hint of lavender.
+Where Gamay is usually more on the fruity side, this is focused on flowers: lilac, peonies, violets and even the faintest hint of lavender.
+The roses on raindrops (without the whiskers on kittens).
 It's a wine for thinking and exploring the lighter side of red.

 ▼ Scroll for More Info